lbraun6/Proteomics_Pipeline/README.md

 # Proteomics_Pipeline
-Code for proteomic analysis of PFC and HIP samples after chronic stress to examine the effect of microglial HMGB1 and sex on the brain
+Code for proteomic analysis of PFC and HIP samples after chronic stress to examine the effect of microglial HMGB1 and sex on the brain's response to chronic stress